Fighting To Prove Harm Due To Job Stress

 We Will Advocate For Your Well-Being And Recovery

 Many jobs involve a high level of stress or exposure to traumatic situations.
-We believe that what our clients are experiencing is valid and worthy of treatment.
-To help you recover from a condition due to job stress, our skilled lawyer will manage the hassle and complications of your case.
-We will work to minimize your stress as you focus on your mental and emotional needs.
+I am attorney Howard J. Stevens, and I believe that what my clients are experiencing is valid and worthy of treatment.
+To help you recover from a condition due to job stress, I will manage the hassle and complications of your case.
+I will work to minimize your stress as you focus on your mental and emotional needs.

-Law Office of Howard J. Stevens, APC, offers free consultations so that you know your chances of winning compensation before you file your claim.
-Call our San Diego office at 619-880-4501 or send us a summary of your case online.
-With our extensive workers’ compensation experience, we aim to alleviate your stress every step of the way.
+At my firm, the Law Office of Howard J. Stevens, APC, I offer free consultations so that you know your chances of winning compensation before you file your claim.
+Call my San Diego office at 619-880-4501 or send me a summary of your case online.
+With my extensive workers’ compensation experience, I aim to alleviate your stress every step of the way.